-Once he took in the image of the school he straightened his back slightly where you almost wouldn't notice and walked with a little more purpose.
+Once he took in the image of the school he straightened his back ever so slightly and walked with a little more purpose.
 He always liked to have things to do.
 They made him feel like he had a sort of mission and he strived to accomplish them to the best of his ability.
 His current mission was to clean out his locker.

-He didn't want to have some student next year having to deal with a locker full of his stuff since no one would clean it out once he was gone, since no one would notice.
-Besides even if the school figured out the locker contained things that had no living owner he would not want to leave the burden of cleaning it out to them.
+He didn't want to have some student next year having to deal with a locker full of his stuff, since no one would clean it out once he was gone.
+Besides even if the school figured out the locker contained things that had no living owner, he would not want to leave the burden of cleaning it out to them.
 He absolutely hated being a burden on people.
 That's why he must do this.
-In his mind he was wasting space, money, and time.
+In his mind, he was wasting space, money, and time.
 All that wasted on someone who no one remembers when it could be used on someone more deserving, someone who can do something great.

-As he pondered this and many more in his depressed state he walked into the school.
-Class had already started so the hallways were empty and void of life, mirroring the feeling swirling around inside of him.
-Not paying attention to what he was doing he walked into his second period class out of habit.
-Once he walked through the door he looked up and realized he hadn't been heading to his locker like he initially planned.
+As he pondered this and many more things in his depressed state, he walked into the school.
+Class had already started so the hallways were empty and void of life, mirroring the feelings swirling around inside of him.
+Not paying attention to what he was doing, he walked into his second period class out of habit.
+Once he walked through the door, he looked up and realized he hadn't been heading to his locker like he initially planned.
 Not that it made a difference though.

 The class was carrying on as it normally would if someone hadn't just walked in in the middle of the lecture.
-Some people were whispering to each other like the teacher couldn't hear, others were texting friends that weren't in the class, some kids were actually trying to comprehend what the teacher was saying, most were staring into space daydreaming about nothing as most high schoolers did during class, but one student had their red eyes trained on the disheveled boy in the doorway that just walked in.
+Some people were whispering to each other like the teacher couldn't hear, others were texting friends that weren't in the class, some kids were actually trying to comprehend what the teacher was saying, most were staring into space daydreaming about nothing, but one student had their red eyes trained on the disheveled boy in the doorway.
 Matthew didn't notice the eyes as he trudged to his seat in the third row with his head downcast because he was so used to being completely invisible at times like that.

 He didn't want to clean his locker out during classes in case someone heard him.
 He didn't want to disturb classes with his banging.
 Not that he feared someone seeing him, he actually would love that.
 He didn't want someone to think there was a ghost in the school like the one time he went to his locker during classes when he was late.
 He remembered that incident with a frown.
-It hurt more because it was his own brother and he had scars from that night to prove it.
+It hurt more because it was his own brother.

-The shrill bell broke his thought signaling a change of classes.
+The shrill bell signalling a change of classes broke his thought.
 He quickly got up and hurried to his next class not wanting to be banged against the lockers by the crowds of other students that wouldn't see him.
-In his rush to beat the large crowd he didn't see the white haired person walking towards him with a worried face.
+In his rush to beat the large crowd, he didn't see the white haired person walking towards him with a worried face.
 He also didn't see how the face looked even more worried as he left and how the white hair person stared at the door a moment in thought before grabbing their own bag and walking out into the crowded high school hallway.

 Matthew sat down at his seat in his next class and watched as the rest of his classmates walked in to take their seats.
 Some were chatting with each other, others were waving goodbye to their friends in the hallway promising to see them later, and a few were walking in looking as bored as they probably were last class.
-As Matthew watched the rest of the class file through the door before the bell rang his eyes lingered on one person longer than the rest, Alfred, his brother.
+As Matthew watched the rest of the class file through the door, his eyes lingered on one person longer than the rest, Alfred, his brother.

 Alfred walked in with his confident stride and his head held high wearing the goofy grin he almost always seemed to have on his face.
 For once he wasn't surrounded by one of his many friends.
 He scanned the room for someone to talk to eyes passing right over his younger brother as if he wasn't there and landing on someone else.
 "Hey Kiku!" he practically screamed while walking across the room to his Asian friend where he proceeded to talk about some "wicked awesome videogame" he played recently.
 It was at this moment Matthew tuned out his brother and the other conversations going on around him.

-Matthew remembered at time when upon seeing him his brother would come up throw an arm around his shoulder and say some greeting involving recent slang and the term bro.
-Then he would proceed to talk endlessly about stuff that made no sense to anyone who didn't have the happy-go-lucky personality that Alfred had that just seemed to spread to all the people around him.
-But just like everyone else Matthew became invisible to Alfred and faded into the background and the back of his mind as the twins grew older.
+Matthew remembered a time when upon seeing him Alfred would come up throw an arm around his shoulder and say some greeting involving recent slang and the term bro.
+Then he would proceed to talk endlessly about stuff that made no sense to anyone who didn't have the happy-go-lucky personality that Alfred had which just seemed to spread to all the people around him.
+But just like with everyone else, Matthew became invisible to Alfred and faded into the background as the twins grew older.

 The next class went by much like the first two.
 Not one person so much as looked at him, his name was not called on the roster, and the teacher didn't hand out the worksheet the rest of the class was working on to him.
 Usually he would go up to the teacher's desk and explain how he didn't get one; the teacher would look confused, but then give him a sheet.
 Today was different.

-Most of the class rushed out the door to ensure they got near the front of the lunch line while a few lingered with their friends and slowly disappeared from the classroom in groups laughing and talking about nothing.
+Most of the class rushed out the door to ensure they got near the front of the lunch line, while a few lingered with their friends and slowly disappeared from the classroom in groups laughing and talking about nothing.
 Matthew waited until most people cleared the room before he started packing his bag.
 He didn't want to have to try to clean out his locker in the middle of that crowd.
-He could just imagine getting slammed into his locker and having his head stuck inside until a janitor realized there was a boy stuck there late in the night that a boy was stuck.
+He could just imagine getting slammed into his locker and having his head stuck inside until a janitor realized late in the night that a boy was stuck.

 Shaking thoughts of getting his head stuck in a locker out of his head, he shrugged his backpack on one shoulder and made his way out into the hallway.
 The hallway was mostly empty except for a few kids walking to lunch and others talking with their friends by their lockers.
-Luckily he wouldn't have to worry about people running into him or knocking down his stuff as he cleaned his locker because it wasn't near the cafeteria and there wouldn't be a crowd.
+Luckily, he wouldn't have to worry about people running into him or knocking down his stuff as he cleaned his locker, because it wasn't near the cafeteria.
 He made it too his locker and fiddled with his lock for a little while before peering inside.

-His locker was decently organized which he was grateful for so he could leave sooner.
+His locker was decently organized, which he was grateful for.
+He could pack quickly and leave sooner.
 Being at school was depressing and just made everything worse.
 He stared at his locker contemplating the best way to place his belongings in his bag.
 They were mostly text books and spirals, but he wanted to make sure they all fit.
-He started with the larger books stuffing them in his backpack two at a time, then he moved to the smaller, and then the thin spirals.
+He started with the larger books, stuffing them in his backpack two at a time, then he moved to the smaller, and then the thin spirals.
 It was a tight squeeze but it all fit.
-After he fought with the zipper for a few minutes he was ready to go.
+After he fought with the zipper for a few minutes, he was ready to go.

-He looked at his open locker a little longer remembering the times he was accidently pushed into it.
-Shoving his now heavy backpack on his shoulders he made his way down the hallway with a mixture of emotions.
+He looked at his open locker a little longer remembering the times he was accidentally pushed into it.
+Shoving his now heavy backpack on his shoulders with a grunt, he made his way down the hallway with a mixture of emotions.
 He was slightly happy about it all being over.
-The thought gave him relief which also gave him a dim feeling of happiness.
+The thought gave him relief, which also gave him a dim feeling of happiness.
 Those good feelings were overshadowed by his growing sense of dread that came along with his sadness and overwhelming depression that seemed to fill his insides when thinking of all the times he was forgotten and uncared for.

 "Some people are just not as awesome as the awesome me I guess," the white haired boy said with a shrug sticking his hand out to the other still on the ground.
-The boy on the ground stared at it a moment before feebly taking the pale and him his and being hoisted forcibly to his feet.
+The boy on the ground stared at it a moment before feebly taking the pale hand.
+The new boy forcibly hoisted Matthew to his feet.

-The red-eyed boy decided it was time for introductions since they didn't really know each other stated, "My name is Gilbert and I'm am the awesomest thing in this dump called a school.
+The red-eyed boy decided it was time for introductions since they didn't really know each other stated, "My name is Gilbert, and I'm am the awesomest thing in this dump called a school.
 So, who am I gracing with my awesome presence?"
-He looked at the boy in front of him questioningly.
+He looked at the boy in front of him questioningly with a lopsided grin.